DBProductions/rabbitmq-cluster/README.md

     Starting node rabbit@rabbitmq3 ...
     completed with 9 plugins.

-### setup_user.sh
-Add user and set permissions.

-    $ ./scripts/setup_user.sh
-    Adding user "consumer" ...
-    Adding user "publisher" ...
-    Setting permissions for user "consumer" in vhost "vhost" ...
-    Setting permissions for user "publisher" in vhost "vhost" ...

-The user and password are the same!
-Permissions are set for separating read and write access.

 ### setup_retry_dlx_topology.sh
 Add exchanges, queues and bindings to create a DLX retry topology.
 When a message gets rejected and a dead letter exchange is defined for the queue the message is forwarded to the defined exchange.